 Any workplace can be riddled with hazardous and dangerous conditions.
 Construction accidents, chemical exposures, hazardous spills, and heavy equipment failures are all types of workplace incidents that can lead to injuries or death on job sites.
-When an employer neglects to provide a safe environment for employees and an injury on the job occurs, our lawyers can help you seek justice.
+When an employer neglects to provide a safe environment for employees and an injury on the job occurs, a workplace accident law firm may help you seek justice.

-Taking help from a Philadelphia Work Injury Lawyer will prove to be beneficial for your case as they have in-depth knowledge of the laws.
+Philadelphia Work Injury Lawyers will prove to be beneficial for your case as they have in-depth knowledge of the laws.
 We know the complications and confusion that are entailed with dealing with insurance companies.
 And above all, we know how to get results.
 When you put the power of our knowledge and experience on your side, you will get the compensation you deserve.

 What Is A Workplace Accident?

 Generally, a workplace accident is one that takes place while you are working.
 Typically, accidents that occur while commuting to and from work do not count as work-related accidents.

 However, if you drove for a living or were driving as part of your job (for example, making a delivery at the request of your employer), then you may be eligible for Workers Compensation benefits if you were injured.
 The general rule is that if you were injured while working, you meet the workplace injury definition.
 Injuries that prevent you from working can be challenging and these challenges may extend to your family.

 Worries about mounting medical bills and loss of income can paralyze a person and their family.
 If this is happening to you, a loved one, or a close friend; then you should contact an attorney who can help.
 At The Law Offices of Greg Prosmushkin, P.C., our workplace injury lawyers will assist you with every step of your claim.
 Contact us online by filling out our form or call us at 215-673-7733